 Sat 3 Oct 2020, 39 km

 Depart at 6:50 am.
 Pleasant paddle in the cool of the morning.
 Still some decent camps for a while then they become difficult to find.
 River does two big loops and 10 km of river can be grown by a crow in 1 km.
 There's a couple shortcuts but the river would need to be 1 and 2 metres higher respectively.
 Just after the first one at about 252 km a tree across the river was negotiated by paddling under a branch.
 A while later another tree had been cut to allow a narrow channel to get past.
 From about 260 km it feels like the flow has diminished- effect of Pooncarie weir 35 km downstream?
 A bit later the river cuts into a red bank.
 It looks like red sand has been blown into the river.
 I see some babblers.
 In a few places I see green scum on the surface.
 It looks like blue-green algae.
 Perhaps just starting with the hot weather (36 deg and 38 deg forecast for today and tomorrow).
-Find a camp just before 275 km mark on the right bank.
+Find a camp just before 275 km mark on the right bank at 1:40 pm.
 TRK have left their mark when they camped here 3 years ago.
 It has good shade so the hot afternoon is bearable.
 Good phone reception.
 In the last few days the filtered water has an earthy taste - before that it was fine.
 An echnida comes close to the tent and a kangaroo swims across the river during the night.